arir2001/projectfour/README.md

 ## Overview

-This project is a Full-Stack web application developed using the moodel-views-controler framework.
-The application includes a blog, testimonials, comment sections, inquiry form and front-end admin features.
-The development process followed Agile methodologies, ensuring iterative progress and continuous improvement through regular feedback.
+This is a Full-Stack web application developed using the moodel-views-controler djaango framework.
+The website includes a blog, testimonials, comment sections, inquiry form and front-end admin features.
+The development process followed Agile methodologies, with iterative progress and continuous improvement through sprints.

 ## Design
 A pinterest was set up to inspire the design of the website, which you can view [here](https://ie.pinterest.com/23annarooney/anna-website/).
 The mood of the website was strong female entreperneur.